 All private keys of certification authority CERTUM QCA, time - stamping authority CERTUM QTSA, online certificate status protocol authority CERTUM QOCSP, data validation and certification server authority CERTUM QDVCS, delivery authority CERTUM QDA, object deposits authority CERTUM QODA, registries and repositories authority CERTUM QRRA and attribute certificates authority CERTUM QACA, entered into the module after their generation, import in an encrypted form from another module or restoration from shared secrets by the authorized person, remain in the active state until their physical erasure from the module or removal from CERTUM services.
-Signing private keys of registration authority operators, used for information signing, are activated after authentication of the operator (PIN number provision) and only for the time of a single cryptographic operation requiring usage of this key.
-Upon the completion of this operation the private key is automatically deactivated and has to be activated again before execution of another cryptographic operation.
-Other private keys, e.g. used for authentication of registration authority applications or creation of encrypted network channel are automatically activated for a period of a single session, immediately after authentication of the operator.
-The completion of a session deactivates all previously activated private keys.
+Subscribers private keys are activated after authentication (administration PIN) and only for the duration of a single cryptographic operation using the key.
+After completion of this operation the private key is automatically deactivated and must be reactivated before the next operation on an electronic cardor any other media.